Skip to Main Content

 Are the Screening Tools intended to function as assessments to determine medically necessary services?

 No. The Screening Tools are not assessments and do not replace assessments.
 The Screening Tools identify initial indicators for the mental health needs of an individual who is not currently receiving mental health services.
-The Screening Tools determine whether an individual should be referred to the Managed Care Plan (MCP) or Mental Health Plan (MHP) to receive an assessment.
+The Screening Tools determine whether an individual should be referred to the Managed Care Plan (MCP) or Behavioral Health Plan (BHP) to receive an assessment.
 Once the Screening Tool has been administered, the individual will be referred to the appropriate Medi-Cal mental health delivery system for a clinical assessment.

 Do the Screening Tools address substance use disorder service needs?

 The primary purpose of the Screening Tools is to identify the most appropriate Medi-Cal mental health delivery system when a member is not currently receiving mental health services.
-The Screening Tools include questions related to substance use disorder (SUD) that do not impact the screening score but require a referral for SUD assessment if an individual responds affirmatively.
-If an individual responds affirmatively to an SUD question, the Managed Care Plan (MCP) or Mental Health Plan (MHP)must offer them a referral to the county behavioral health plan for SUD assessment in addition to completing the screening tool and making an appropriate mental health delivery system referral.
-The member may decline the referral for SUD assessment without impact to their mental health delivery system referral.
+The Screening Tools include questions related to substance use disorder (SUD) that do not impact the screening score but would require a referral for an SUD assessment if an individual responds affirmatively.

 What is the purpose of the Transition of Care Tool for Medi-Cal Mental Health Services?